We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s free of screws or hardware — you simply twist the adjustable bar until it fits snugly in your doorframe.

 The bar’s lightweight design easily collapses for convenient storage or travel, and its eight grip positions allow for several pullup variations.

-While it’s a good option for basic pullups and chinups, the Mind Reader Pullup Bar is less versatile than others on this list and only supports up to 175 pounds (79 kg).
+While it’s a good option for basic pullups and chinups, the Mind Reader Pullup Bar is less versatile than others on this list and supports only up to 175 pounds (79 kg).

 Best doorway mount

-Featuring patented smart hook technology, Iron Age’s pullup bar simply hooks onto your doorframe — no power drill or hardware required.
+Featuring patented Smart Hook technology, Iron Age’s pullup bar simply hooks onto your doorframe — no power drill or hardware required.

-This bar supports up to 400 pounds (182 kg) and is highly rated for its stability and durability.
+This bar supports users up to 400 pounds (182 kg) and is highly rated for its stability and durability.

 Best wall mount